The Untold Truth Of Turkey Legs

 It was a mouse that brought this food global attention

 According to a New York Times piece, the turkey leg made its grand debut at Walt Disney World in Central Florida in the 1980s.
 Fittingly, it appeared first at a food stand next to a coonskin cap retailer in Magic Kingdom's Frontierland.
-They were a hit instantly with wide-eyed and hungry theme park goers and now turkey legs could be found throughout all of their four parks.
-It soon made its way across the country to Disneyland and eventually other theme parks across the United States, including Universal Studios, Dollywood, and SeaWorld.
+They were instantly a hit with wide-eyed and hungry theme park goers, and now turkey legs could be found throughout all of their four parks.
+Turkey legs soon made their way across the country to Disneyland and eventually other theme parks across the United States, including Universal Studios, Dollywood, and SeaWorld.

 Disney parks sell millions each and every year